Skip to main content

 Adjusting Saturation Via Adjustment Brush

-Let's decrease the saturation of the bright purple flowers to create a more balanced composition where no single element overwhelms the viewer's attention.
+Let’s decrease the saturation of the bright purple flowers.

 1. Click the Adjustment Brush tool adjustment brush.